 Invite your conversation partner to “tell me more” and find the differences and overlaps between you two.

 You can do it.
 You’ll be glad you did.

 See you tomorrow!

-(AND!
+(ALSO!
 My friend Rob and I just published the latest issue of our podcast for you to enjoy.
-Find “Marketing vs Sales” on your favorite platform.
+Find “Marketing vs Sales” on your favorite podcast platform.
 Pull up a seat and join us, and let us know what you think!)